 The C4 nerve roots affect sensation at the shoulders, upper back, and upper chest.
 They also affect control over the muscles that allow you to raise your shoulders.
-As a result, individuals with C4 spinal cord injuries generally have normal sensation and motor control in their heads, neck, and shoulders.
+As a result, individuals with C4 spinal cord injuries generally have normal sensation and motor control in their heads and neck, and are typically able to shrug their shoulders.

 Additionally, the C3-C5 nerve roots innervate the diaphragm, so individuals with a C4 spinal cord injury may experience weakened respiratory functions.